Advertiser Disclosure

 Summary

-The Bilt Blue Card allows cardholders to earn valuable Bilt Rewards points with a $0 annual fee on rent, mortgage, and everyday purchases, while also earning 4% back in Bilt Cash on nonhousing spend.
+The Bilt Blue Card allows cardholders to earn valuable Bilt Rewards Points with a $0 annual fee on rent, mortgage, and everyday purchases, with the option to also earn 4% back in Bilt Cash on nonhousing spend.

 Card Details